MhassanAv/MyReads-Udacity/README.md

     ├── index.css
     └── index.js
 ```
+## Description
+MyReads app is designed to arrange your books into different shelves as desired
+- Currently Reading
+- Want To Read
+- Read
+you can add new books from the add button and search for new ones with the ability to add them to your shelves

 ## Backend Server

  Udactiy've provided a backend server to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend: